 Can I take an income before I’m 55?

-If ill-health prevents you from working or you are in a protected occupation (for example a professional footballer) you may be able to start taking a retirement income from your pension earlier than the normal minimum pension age of 55.
+You normally can't take an income from your pension before the age of 55.
+The exceptions are if ill health prevents you from working or you're in a protected occupation (for example, a professional footballer).
+In cases like these, you may be able to start taking a retirement income from your pension earlier than the normal minimum age of 55.

 Managing your Pension